Mad Dog killings: Impact and aftermath

 Months before the execution of serial killer Michael Bruce Ross in 2005, the Courant published an editorial stating that the Mad Dog killings were "the principal reason there was still a death penalty on the books" by the time Ross began murdering in 1982.
-Author Lawrence B. Goodheart also posited in 2011 that Taborsky and Culombe's killing spree fostered a culture in Connecticut that was unique among New England states as, save for Connecticut, the region largely opposed and restricted the death penalty: "The legacy of the 'mad dog killers' has lasted for a half century, making Connecticut distinct in New England".
+Historian and University of Connecticut professor Lawrence B. Goodheart also posited in 2011 that Taborsky and Culombe's killing spree fostered a culture in Connecticut that was unique among New England states as, save for Connecticut, the region largely opposed and restricted the death penalty: "The legacy of the 'mad dog killers' has lasted for a half century, making Connecticut distinct in New England".
 Connecticut was the only state in New England to carry out the death penalty after 1955, which, in 2014, the Hartford Courant credited partially to the Mad Dog killing spree.
 In 2023, a writer for Connecticut Magazine posited the state might have abolished the death penalty sooner if not for the killing spree.

+That said, Connecticut was not the only state in New England with the death penalty at the time.
+New Hampshire also had the death penalty.
+After a series of high-profile murder cases, Massachusetts came within one vote of reinstating it in 1997.

 In 2021, one of Lieutenant Samuel Rome's relatives donated Taborsky's confession tapes to the Connecticut State Police Museum.
 The museum's president, Jerry Longo, responded, "Reading that [Samuel] Rome obtained a confession from someone is a hell of a lot different than listening to a tape of a confession of a murder.
 It isn't something you can quantify unless you hear it – how cold [Taborsky] was."